 Anse de la Fausse Monnaie (literally “fake money cove”) is located on Port Cros island’s west coast, which was rated as National Park more than 50 years ago.
-This entirely natural site is far less crowded than famous La Palud beach and its underwater path, yet it is worth a visit: rocky drop-offs loved by sargo and wrasse, seagrass beds thriving with seabream, pristine white sandy beds can all be seen underwater.
+This entirely natural site is far less crowded than famous Plage de la Palud and its underwater path, yet it is worth a visit: rocky drop-offs loved by sargo and wrasse, seagrass beds thriving with seabream, and even brown meagre can all be seen underwater.
 Swimmers and sunbathers might prefer the nearby Plage du Sud with its white sand (it is a 10 minutes walk from here), but snorkelers shouldn’t miss this spot when visiting the island.

 When you arrive in Port Cros, you need to walk south for about 30 minutes to reach Anse de la Fausse Monnaie.
 Just follow the “Plage du Sud” (southern beach) indications.
 The access way overlooks the bay before heading down to it it.
 If needed anyway, a sign indicates the bay entrance.
 The path is shaded but stony, wear some good shoes.

 In the bay you’ll find a short pebble beach often covered with dried posidonia.
 Enter the water from here and swim facing the sea.

 A buoy line closing the bay sets the limit of the swimmable zone.
 Beyond is a mooring area which can become busy with boats in summer.
 The best snorkeling spots are located beyond the line, but you should be safe as long as you report your presence, stay along the shore and remain careful.